yvelikova/axway-open-docs/content/en/docs/apigtw_kerberos/kerberos_use_case_service.md

     ![policy with Kerberos SErvice, Set Success Messae, and Reflect Message filters](/Images/IntegrationGuides/KerberosIntegration/browser_spnego/gw_config_policy.png)

     The policy has the following flow:

     * API Gateway authenticates the client application, such as a browser, using Kerberos authentication.
     * API Gateway creates the authentication tokens the back-end service requires.
     * API Gateway connects and authenticates to the back-end service.

     If API Gateway can map the Kerberos credentials received from the client app to the end-user-specific credentials in the non-Kerberos authentication mechanism, API Gateway can authenticate the actual end user to the back-end service.

-### Deploy the configuration

-To deploy the configuration to API Gateway, click **Deploy** icon.
+3. Click the **Deploy** icon to deploy the configuration to API Gateway.

 You have now configured and deployed a simple Kerberos policy for SPNEGO authentication.

 The most common client application in this scenario is a standard browser.
 In addition to configuring API Gateway, you must also configure your browser to authenticate to API Gateway.
-For more details, see [Configure your browser to authenticate to API Gateway](#configure-your-browser).
+For more details, see [Configure your browser to authenticate to API Gateway](#configure-your-browser-to-authenticate-to-api-gateway).

 By default, the connection between the browser and API Gateway acting as the Kerberos service is by default unsecured.
-For details how to change to a secured connection, see [Configure browser authentication over SSL/TLS](#configure-browser-authentication).
+For details how to change to a secured connection, see [Configure browser authentication over SSL/TLS](#configure-your-browser-to-use-ssl-tls-connection).

 ## Configure your browser to authenticate to API Gateway